 Snow-covered boulders line the banks of the river, making the rushing water stand out in dramatic fashion against the neighboring cliff walls.
 Everything is still and the only sounds you can hear are that of the river, continuing its journey through the canyon.
 It’s truly magical.

 Nordic skiing or snowshoeing

 The amount of snowfall at the Black Canyon on the Gunnison can vary greatly from year to year.
-From late December to March winter conditions are good for activities such as Nordic skiing and snowshoeing.
+From late December to March winter, conditions are good for activities such as Nordic skiing and snowshoeing.
 The South Rim Drive is plowed in the winter, but only up to the South Rim Visitor Center at Gunnison Point.

-Here, visitors can park their cars at the visitor center and venture as far as they would like beyond the road closure, all the way to end at High Point.
+Here, visitors can park their cars at the visitor center and venture as far as they would like beyond the road closure, all the way to the end at High Point.
 The road is six miles one way, making the out-and-back trip a total of 12 miles.
 The wide and gentle route is perfect for beginners.
 The road is groomed for both skate and classic cross-country skiing.

-Ideal for both cross-country skiing and snowshoeing, the Oak Flat Loop, Rim Rock Trail, and the Uplands Trail are all notable routes for both novice and experts alike.
+Ideal for both cross-country skiing and snowshoeing, the Oak Flat Loop, Rim Rock Trail, and the Uplands Trail are all notable routes for both novices and experts alike.
 Or combine them all together for one long loop.
 Along these routes enjoy access to several overlooks where you can peer down into the snowy canyon for some unforgettable views.